 - Google Hangouts

-To help you take advantage of all that Google offers, many WordPress developers have created plugins that allow WordPress to be integrated seamlessly with Google’s tools and applications.
+To help WordPress users take advantage of all that Google has to offer, WordPress developers have created many plugins that allow WordPress to be integrated with Google’s tools and applications.

 (A Google Account lets you access all of Google’s web tools)